uhasker/getting-things-done-in-next-js/src/chapter1/10-modules.md

 ```

 > Note that it is very important that you specify `type` as `module`.
-> This tells node to interpret JavaScript files as using ES module syntax (which is what we use in this section).
+> This tells node to interpret JavaScript files as using ESM syntax (which is what we use in this section).

-This `package.json` file specifies that the directory is now a **node project**.

 You can then execute `main.js` by running:

 ```sh
 node main.js
 ```

+> We will return to the concept of `package.json` in more detail later.

 ### Named Exports and Imports